shaurya228/loan-status-prediction/README.md

 Next Steps
 The project is currently in its early stages.
 The next steps would involve:

-Exploratory Data Analysis (EDA): Gain deeper insights into the data distribution, relationships between features, and potential patterns.
+Exploratory Data Analysis (EDA): Gain deeper insights into the data distribution, relationships between features, and potential patterns.<br>
-Feature Engineering: Create new features or transform existing ones to improve the model's predictive power.
+Feature Engineering: Create new features or transform existing ones to improve the model's predictive power.<br>
-Model Selection and Training: Experiment with various machine learning algorithms and train them on the prepared data.
+Model Selection and Training: Experiment with various machine learning algorithms and train them on the prepared data.<br>
-Model Evaluation: Evaluate the model's performance using appropriate metrics.
+Model Evaluation: Evaluate the model's performance using appropriate metrics.<br>
-Model Deployment: Deploy the model into a production environment for real-world use.
+Model Deployment: Deploy the model into a production environment for real-world use.<br>